nazariyv/blog/posts/implication.md

 [title]: <> (Implication)
 [pandoc]: <> (--mathjax)

-Implication is taught poorly.
-95% of the resources that you come across online explain it poorly too.
-This post attempts to overcome these shortcomings.
+I find most explanations of the implication unsatisfactory, personally.
+This post attempts to motivate the definition of implication, rather than trying to explain it.

 ---